rehierl/abstract-properties/05-0-graph-theory/_remarks.md

 - a recap on graph theory / node trees

+graph property
+- should probably have an explanation

 bipartite graph
 - V is a union of two disjoint subsets
 - bends the rules of an endo-relation